MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 To address these challenges, we propose \textit{MAD-PINN}, a decentralized physics-informed machine learning framework for solving the multi-agent SC-OCP.
-At its core, MAD-PINN combines control-theoretic structure with neural approximation to achieve both formal safety guarantees and scalability.
+At its core, MAD-PINN combines control-theoretic structure with neural approximation to jointly account for safety and performance while maintaining scalability.
 Specifically, MAD-PINN uses a physics-informed neural network (PINN) to approximate the epigraph-based value function of the SC-OCP, with boundary conditions encoded to ensure strict satisfaction of terminal safety constraints.
-Scalability is achieved by training these value functions on reduced-agent systems and deploying them in a decentralized fashion, where each agent makes decisions using only local observations of its most safety-critical neighbours.
-To support reliable real-world execution, MAD-PINN integrates two additional components: an HJ reachability-based neighbour selection strategy to identify critical interactions, and a receding-horizon policy execution scheme to adapt online to dynamic agent interactions.
-Our core contributions are: \begin{itemize} \item \textbf{MAD-PINN framework:} We propose a decentralized, boundary-aware physics-informed learning framework for multi-agent state-constrained optimal control (SC-OCP), which integrates performance optimization with strict safety guarantees.

-\item \textbf{Safety-aware neighbour selection:} We introduce a reachability-based neighbour selection strategy that prioritizes the most safety-critical interactions, thereby preserving safety while avoiding unnecessary conservatism in decentralized execution. \item \textbf{Empirical validation:} We evaluate MAD-PINN on multi-agent navigation tasks at varying scales, showing that it achieves superior safety--performance trade-offs, maintains high scalability as the number of agents grows, and outperforms state-of-the-art baselines. \end{itemize}
+This allows MAD-PINN to bypass the computational challenges associated with traditional PDE solvers.
+Scalability is achieved by training these value functions on reduced-agent systems and deploying them in a decentralized fashion, where each agent makes decisions using only local observations of its most safety-critical neighbors.
+To support reliable real-world execution, MAD-PINN integrates two additional components: an HJ reachability-based neighbor selection strategy to identify critical interactions, and a receding-horizon policy execution scheme to adapt online to dynamic agent interactions.
+Our core contributions are: \begin{itemize} \item \textbf{MAD-PINN framework:} We propose a \textit{decentralized, boundary-aware} physics-informed learning framework for multi-agent state-constrained optimal control (SC-OCP), which enables the co-optimization of safety and performance in large-scale multi-agent systems. \item \textbf{Safety-aware neighbour selection:} We introduce a reachability-based neighbour selection strategy that prioritizes the most safety-critical interactions, thereby preserving safety while avoiding unnecessary conservatism in decentralized execution. \item \textbf{Empirical validation:} We evaluate MAD-PINN on multi-agent navigation tasks at varying scales, showing that it achieves superior safety--performance trade-offs, maintains high scalability as the number of agents grows, and outperforms state-of-the-art baselines. \end{itemize}